NorthernMan54/homebridge-alexa/README.md

 ],
 ```

+#### speakers
-* speakers - Devices to configure as speakers as HomeKit currently does not have a Speaker service
+  - Devices to configure as speakers as HomeKit currently does not have a Speaker service, and enable the alexa phase `Alexa, raise the volume on`.

 ```
 "platforms": [